As an Amazon Associate I earn from qualifying purchases.

 Sure, you can also simmer the legs for turkey carnitas, or crock pot them then coat them in a sauce, like my Yucatecan turkey.
 Both make great turkey tacos.
 Or, you do as we do here, and brine and sear the breast meat, then chop it.

 Turkeys, you may or may not know, were domesticated by the Maya and Aztecs a few thousand years ago.
 As a result, Mexican cuisine is loaded with recipes for pavo, or, if you are south Mexico, guajolote.
 Turkey tacos, oddly, aren’t really a thing there.
 So this is not an authentic Mexican turkey taco.

-I made my own corn tortillas, but you could use whatever tortilla makes you happy, corn or flour, even hard shells.
+I make my own corn tortillas, but you could use whatever tortilla makes you happy, corn or flour, even hard shells.
 I won’t judge.

 I also use a wild turkey here, a Rio Grande I hunted in the nearby Sierra Nevada.
-You could use any species of wild turkey of course, and there is no reason you can’t use a store-bought one, too.
+You could use any sort of turkey of course, and there is no reason you can’t use a store-bought one.
 Only thing is you won’t need to brine the store-bought turkey.

 To brine the wild turkey breast, cut it into three pieces.
 You’ll notice a turkey breast is shaped like a teardrop, with a thick end and a thin one.
 Slice off the entire thin end, which will look like a triangle.
 The remaining breast will be thick.
 Slice this in half crosswise to make two pieces roughly the thickness of the end piece.